 Source: FedLoan Servicing, Federal Government, SLP Calculations

-She continued to stay the course, save in her tax bomb account, and not freak out.
-In 2024, she applies with a clear paper trail proving her credit and she receives the forgiveness.
+She continued to stay the course with student loan payments, save in her tax bomb account and not freak out.
+In 2024, she applies with a clear paper trail proving her credit, and she receives the forgiveness.

-Along the way, there will be attempts to repeal the program.
+Along the way, there will be attempts to repeal the program by government organizations.
 One might be successful, but it will likely grandfather in current borrowers.
-There are now almost 1 million people depending on PSLF!
-If you were a Congressperson, would you want to piss off 1 million highly educated people who all vote?
+There are now over 1 million people depending on PSLF.
+If you were a congressperson, would you want to piss off 1 million highly educated people who all vote?